shawnpark07/shawnpark07.github.io/about.md

 ## VISION

 Dreaming to be an entrepreneur steering our world toward a better direction with AI/Data Tech.
-Longing to contribute to help tackle fatal problems of our world, like climate disaster or inequality.
+Especially longing to contribute to help tackle fatal problems of our world, like climate disaster or inequality.

 Bilingual in both business and engineering, equipped through endeavored experiences in industry and academia.